When most people think about personal branding…

 You’ll have folks lining up to buy specifically from you.

-However, most business owners aren’t taught how to properly position their brand for profits (instead of simply aesthetics).
+However, most business owners aren’t taught how to properly position their brand for profits (instead of simply aesthetics) to be good at network marketing.

 So today, I’m going to reveal three questions you must answer to begin building your personal brand online.